 More Dangerous — Gymnastics

-These injuries can be life changing and even life ending.
-They can result in gymnasts losing their ability to compete and as was the case with Julissa Gomez, losing the ability to move arms and legs.
+These injuries can be life-changing and even life-ending.
+They can result in gymnasts losing their ability to compete and as with the case with Julissa Gomez losing the ability to move arms and legs.

 More Dangerous — Soccer